Summer High School

 Pre-Requisite:

-Jesuit students: Must have completed Algebra I with a C+ or better and Biology
+Jesuit students: Must have completed Algebra I with a C+ or better AND Biology with a C+ or better or Biology XL with a C or better

 Non-Jesuit students: Successful completion of Algebra I and Geometry OR Integrated Math 1 and 2 AND Biology